wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

   Besides, I'd argue that debugging issues using **pdb** (or in worst cases using **code**) is way easier and better than using a notebook.
 I'd suggest you give it a try as well, by running your scripts in *debug* mode, as shown below.

+* I'd argue that this could improve reproducibility, as we will not couple some parts of our algorithm to some specific backend or library, which could potentially help us analyze with a common ground various algorithms.

   ```python
   python -mpdb MY_AWESOME_FUNKY_SCRIPT.py <PARAMS>